Shangela: Other television and film appearances

-Music
+Music and video

 On August 23, 2011, she released her first single "Call Me Laquifa".
 Her second single, "Werqin' Girl", was released on August 7, 2012.
 The music video for "Werqin' Girl" features appearances by Abby Lee Miller, Jenifer Lewis, and Yara Sofia.
 On March 15, 2018, the day of the All Stars 3 finale, Shangela released a new single titled "Pay Me" which features producer Ryan Skyy.

 In 2013, Shangela appeared in the music video "Gone With the Wind Fabulous" by Kenya Moore.
 In 2018, Shangela featured on both the vocals and in the music video for Doll Hairs, a single released by Todrick Hall as part of his Forbidden visual album.

+On August 14, 2013, Shangela, along with fellow drag queens Detox, Morgan McMichaels, Courtney Act, Willam Belli, and Raven, were featured in the lyric video for Lady Gaga's single "Applause".

 In 2019, singer Ariana Grande featured Shangela's voice on the song "NASA" from her fifth studio album Thank U, Next.